 Living on the Farm

 Leisure facilities are provided.
 Each campsite has Broadband Internet access, a TV set, and a football pitch.
-Purpose built BBQs are also being constructed for the 2018 season.
+Purpose built BBQs are also available.

-Homme Farm is located about 2 miles (± 3.2 kilometers) from Ross-on-Wye.
+Homme Farm is located about 2 miles (3.2 km) from Ross-on-Wye.
 It takes about 35-45 minutes to walk to Ross.

 By taxi it takes 5 minutes at a cost of between £5-£6.

 There are several supermarkets and shops, a chemist, a post office, library, banks and pubs.

 In Ross there is a swimming pool, a gym, tennis courts, pool club.